 Adjusts to Change

-Both Agile and Scrum adapt to changing circumstances and prompt project managers to adjust their strategy.
-Neither follows a fixed plan and offers flexibility in the product strategy to incorporate ever-changing customer demands.
+Both Agile and Scrum help teams to adapt to changing circumstances and prompt project managers to adjust their strategy.
+Neither follows a fixed plan and offers flexibility in the product strategy allowing teams to incorporate ever-changing customer demands.

 Leads to Better Outcomes

-The best project management methodologies don’t just increase output rather they focus on improving outcomes.
-An outcome is a behavioral change that occurs within Agile teams that lead them to think differently about the development process.
+The best project management methodologies don’t just increase output; rather, they focus on improving outcomes.
+An outcome is a behavioral change that occurs within Agile teams that leads them to think differently about the development process.